Josephine, just a few days old, on her Boppy. Really can’t get over her smirk in this photo – I die!

 - Little Giraffe Blanket – To this day, Gracie’s “blankey” is a Little Giraffe blanket, which is what we would use on her during the day when it was chilly.
 We’ve used this for Josephine, too.
 These blankets are so soft and cuddly; I love the satin lining!

-- Wubbanub Pacifier – Babies love pacifiers, but they also love spitting them out at times.
+- Wubbanub Pacifier – Babies love pacifiers, but they also love spitting them out.
 After multiple ground and car seat searches for lost pacifiers, we got a Wubbanub, which saves the pacifier from going who knows where.
 This is one of those products where you question, “Why didn’t I think of that?!”
 Genius.

 - Swaddles with velcro – I’m always nervous that the baby will kick out of a blanket swaddle and leave a loose blanket, so I love the options with velcro to help secure the swaddle in place.
 I also love that the baby’s legs are a bit more free than in a wrapped swaddle!
 Josephine wears this every night and has been sleeping very well.